Menvirio/Qlik-Sense---R-Integration.-Arima-Model-Forecast/README.txt

-# Multi-Restaurant Menu Scraper 🍴
+# Plat Du Jour Project 🍴

 An automated Python solution designed to scrape, process, and aggregate daily specials ("Plat du Jour") from multiple restaurant websites into a single, organized Excel report.